mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:

 - The function `Func_eu_debit_card` finds content that matches the pattern.
-- At least one of the following is true:
+- At least one of the following statements is true:

   - A keyword from **Keyword_eu_debit_card** is found.
   - A keyword from **Keyword_card_terms_dict** is found.